Hailed as one of the most influential films of the 20th century, I Am a Fugitive from a Chain Gang

 Helen: Can't you tell me where you're going?
 [Jim shakes his head] Will you write?
 [Jim shakes his head again] Do you need any money?
 [Jim shakes his head again] But you must, Jim.
 How will you live?

 Jim: [whispers] I steal!

-- Hollywood Law: Averted - the practices you see in this movie were lawful until the 1950's.
-This movie helped it stop.
+- Hollywood Law: Averted - the practices you see in this movie were lawful until the 1950s.
+This movie helped bring them to an end.

 - Karma Houdini: Marie is a Gold Digger who blackmails James into an unhappy marriage, cheats on him shamelessly, betrays him to the police the first time he (nicely) asks her for a divorce, and reads her tenants' mail.
 We never see her again after she turns James in; for all we know, she gets off scot-free for all the misery she caused him.

 - The Man Is Sticking It to the Man: One of Warner Bros.' anti-establishment films of the 1930s, which were making them a pretty tidy income.

 - Nice Hat: Why the hell did they let James keep his hat, anyway?